1000 GIS Applications & Uses

 496. HIV AIDS Database – Making the distribution of HIV/AIDS to manage treatment.

-497. Tele-medicine – Quantifying populations and health care availability when distance separates patients and health care providers.
+497. Tele-medicine – Quantifying populations and health care available for patients and health care providers.

-498. Shipwrecks – Documenting the remains of shipwrecks, aircraft, hulks, lost anchors and any other objects on the seabed through the SHIPS Project.
-(SHIPS Project – Shipwrecks Mapping)
+498. Shipwrecks – Documenting the remains of shipwrecks, aircraft, hulks, lost anchors, and any other objects on the seabed through the SHIPS Project.

-499. American Museum of Natural History – Apply biodiversity information to collect, organize and analyze biological and environmental data with the aim to provide new insights in conservation, ecology and evolution.
+499. American Museum of Natural History – Apply biodiversity information to collect, organize and analyze biological and environmental data to provide new insights into conservation, ecology, and evolution.

 500. Topoview Slider Publishing maps with a slider style map to see how an area looked before development and how it changes over time.
 (USGS Topoview)